brant9527/node-server/README.md

 # node-server
-this is my personal to build server by node in centos7.4
+this is my personal project to build server by node in centos7.4